vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 </pre>

-## Networking Options <a id="networking"></a>
+## Networking Options {#networking}
 The `vic-machine create` utility allows you to specify different networks for the different types of traffic between containers, the VCH, the external internet, and your vSphere environment.
-For information about the different networks that VCHs use, see [Networks Used by vSphere Integrated Containers Engine](networks.md).
+For information about the different networks that VCHs use, see [Virtual Container Host Networking](networks.md).

 **IMPORTANT**: A VCH supports a maximum of 3 distinct network interfaces.
 Because the bridge network requires its own port group, at least two of the public, client, and management networks must share a network interface and therefore a port group.
 Container networks do not go through the VCH, so they are not subject to this limitation.
 This limitation will be removed in a future release.